 $3,000 ($1,500 x 2 years)

-Donors at these three giving levels will be honored by name on a donor recognition display, centrally located in the newly renovated Blough-Weis Library.
-Donors who make a gift by June 30 at the $3,000 and $1,000 levels will have the opportunity to include with their names a single-sentence quote from their favorite author or historic figure on topics relevant to the pursuit of knowledge.*
+Donors at these three giving levels were able to have their names inscribed in the library.
+Donors who make a gift by June 30 at the $3,000 and $1,000 levels also had the opportunity to include with their names a single-sentence quote from their favorite author or historic figure on topics relevant to the pursuit of knowledge.*

-*Susquehanna reserves the right to edit quotes for accuracy or refuse quotes deemed inappropriate for public display.
+*Susquehanna reserved the right to edit quotes for accuracy or refuse quotes deemed inappropriate for public display.